GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 ### Task 3: Delete lab environment (optional)

-1. If you are using a hosted platform, make sure you shut it down/delete it.
+1. If you are using a hosted platform, make sure you shut it down/delete it

 You should follow all steps provided *after* attending the Hands-on lab.